How project status reports work: 8 steps + template

 Step 7: Flag any blockers the project has run into

 All projects run into roadblocks.
-These can come in the form of project risks, unexpected increases to the budget, or delays that impact the project timeline.
+These can come in the form of project risks, unexpected increases to the budget, or delays that affect the project timeline.
 Keeping stakeholders in the loop when issues arise will help everyone adjust accordingly to stay on track.

 Step 8: Highlight next steps